 Cooper, the deputy director of the CIA, wants to be the director.
-So, he tries to smear the director into resigning or being removed.
-The director, who knows that Cooper has been bugging him, feeds him some false information--that there's a man who might be able to clear of the charges against him will be arriving at the airport, so he sends his man, Brown to meet him.
-Brown was just suppose to make contact with anyone at the airport thus making Cooper believe that he is the man who can help the director.
+So, he tries to make it appear that the director is corrupt so that he will resign or be removed.
+The director appears before a committee and asks for some time to prepare his defense.
+The director goes home and asks his man Brown to join him.
+He then shows Brown that Cooper is bugging him.
+That's when he decides to turn the tables on Cooper by feeding him some false information.
+And that information is that there's a man, who might be able to clear him of the charges against him, will be arriving at the airport, so he tells Brown to meet him.
+The Director tells Brown to just pick someone who is arriving at the airport thus making Cooper believe that he is the man who can help the director.
 Brown picks Richard cause he is wearing mismatched shoes, one of them being red.
 So Cooper sets up surveillance on Richard and sends his femme fatale, Maddy to come on to him and find out what he knows.
 While Maddy is playing, ...Written by

 25 of 36 people found this review helpful.

 Was this review helpful to you?